 About The George Institute

 A number of large-scale projects in population, health systems and clinical research, funded by a diverse group of sponsors, both public and private, are conducted in India.
-The George Institute India comprises four distinct operating groups: Research and Development, Infrastructure and Resources, Communications and Development.
-It has offices in Hyderabad, where most of the research staff are based, and New Delhi where the senior management and other staff are based.
+The George Institute India comprises two distinct operating groups: Research and Development, and Infrastructure and Resources.
+It has two separate offices - in Hyderabad and New Delhi, where the research staff and senior management are based.

 Context and Role